sseshan1/globacache-broadlink/README.md

 `python gc2broadlink.py VizioTV.gccodes`

-##Using with broadlink-mqtt
+## Using with broadlink-mqtt
 The commands that are generated are compatible with broadlink-mqtt https://github.com/eschava/broadlink-mqtt

-The `cmds.awk` script can be used to automatically generate commands to be consumec by `mqtt.py`
+The `cmds.awk` script can be used to automatically generate commands to be consumed by `mqtt.py`

 ###Usage
 Pipe the output of `gc2broadlink.py` into awk script as follows